damolinx/vscode-sorbetto/README.md

 When compared to the official extension, *Beta* and *Experimental* are not configuration modes here but instead settings you can enable separately.
 Additionally, a limited set of features are exposed as standalone settings, such as **Enable RBS support** and **Enable `require_ancestor` support**.
 It is expected over time the number of settings will grow.
 The extension attempts to de-duplicate configuration values whenever they might overlap.

+### `sorbet/config`
-You can also edit the `sorbet/config` file in your workspace directly.
-However, the extension does not process this file, so you may inadvertently create conflicting configurations.
+Support for `sorbet/config` receive editing support with syntax highlighting and limited autocompletion.
+The extension does not process this file at this point, however, so beware you may create conflicting configurations.
 For details, see the [Sorbet: Config file](https://sorbet.org/docs/cli#config-file) documentation.

 [↑ Back to top](#table-of-contents)